 07 of 25

 What: Enjoy live music, patriotic performances, water activities, rides, games, museums, kids' activities, and food trucks within the State Fair of Texas Midway.
-If you can't make it to the fireworks display, tune in to WFAA-TV Channel 8 at 9 p.m.
+If you can't make it to the fireworks display in Dallas, tune in to WFAA-TV Channel 8 at 9 p.m.